Why is being ready for pregnancy so important?

 Talk with your doctor about your workplace and home environments to find out if there are any dangers.
 If anything could harm your baby at work, you may be able to use special clothing or equipment to protect your baby, or you may be able to get a short-term transfer before and during pregnancy.

-Cats and Toxoplasmosis
+Cats and toxoplasmosis

-You may have heard that pregnant women shouldn't clean a cat's litter box.
-That's because a parasite that causes a disease called toxoplasmosis can be spread through the feces of cats.
-Toxoplasmosis isn't usually harmful to children and adults, but it can cause birth defects, including blindness and brain damage.
+You may have heard that pregnant women shouldn’t clean a cat’s litter box.
+A parasite that causes a disease called toxoplasmosis can be spread through the feces of cats.
+Toxoplasmosis isn’t usually harmful to children and adults, but it can cause birth defects, including blindness and brain damage.
 You can also get toxoplasmosis by eating raw or undercooked red meat or touching dirt, such as when gardening, that has been contaminated by cat feces.

 Is it okay to take medicine?